-When enabled, the Customer will be asked to enter their email address a second time and allow ScheduleOnce to verify that both email addresses match.
+When enabled, the Customer will be asked to enter their email address a second time and allow OnceHub to verify that both email addresses match.

 Enable SMS notifications for the Mobile phone System field

-If you want to send booking-related SMS notifications to your Customers, you must provide them with an option to opt-in to this service.
+If you want to send booking-related SMS notifications to your Customers, you must provide them with an option to opt out of this service.

 To do this, check the Enable SMS box in the Booking forms editor.
-To set the default as opt-in or opt-out, check the OK to send me booking notifications via SMS checkbox.
+Check the OK to send me booking notifications via SMS checkbox.
 The default is that the customer has to opt out of SMS notifications.